kate7000/powershell_files/README.md

-# PowerShell script for sent email attach list with new files.
+# PowerShell script for sending emails with a list of new files.